-Theorem 2.2 (Noise addition with differential privacy).
-Let Q be a set of query functions and S be the L1-sensitivity of Q. Then, ε -differential privacy can be achieved by adding random noise r, i.e., $Q_i^T \leftarrow Q_I^T + r$, where r is a random, i.i.d. variable drawn from a Laplace distribution with magnitude $b \geq S/\epsilon$.
+THEOREM 2.2 (NOISE ADDITION WITH DIFFERENTIAL PRIVACY).
+Let Q be a set of query functions and S be the L1-sensitivity of Q. Then, $\epsilon$ -differential privacy can be achieved by adding random noise r, i.e. $Q_I^T \leftarrow Q_I^T + r$ , where r is a random, i.i.d. variable drawn from a Laplace distribution with magnitude $b \ge S/\epsilon$ .

-A differentially private dictionary release (publishing) corresponds to issuing count queries by an adversary:
+A differentially private dictionary release (publishing) corresponds to the issuing count queries by an adversary of the following form:

-select count() from dictionary where count/probability
+select count(\) from dictionary where count/probability $\geq x$ (5)

-$$\geq x$$

-(5)

 Given a set of query functions Q, differential privacy adds noise drawn from Laplace distribution with magnitude b to the true response value.
-As shown in Theorem 2.2, b is determined by two parameters: (1) a privacy parameter ε and (2) the sensitivity S of Q. In this context, it is known that a single update in the count/probability value of an element in a dictionary can change the result of at most two count queries by a magnitude of at most one.
-Therefore, we add Laplace noise to each element in the dictionaries with $b=2/\epsilon$.
-Positive noise is incorporated by incrementing the count/probability values, while negative noise requires subtracting the count probability values.
+As shown in Theorem 2.2, b is determined by two parameters: (1) a privacy parameter $\epsilon$ and (2) the sensitivity S of Q. In this context, it is known that a single update in the count/probability value of an element in a dictionary can change the result of at most two count queries by a magnitude of at most one.
+Therefore, we add Laplace noise to each element in the dictionaries with $b = 2/\epsilon$ .
+Positive noise is incorporated by incrementing the count/probability values, while negative noise requires subtracting the count/probability values.